 Adjective endings in German

 In a previous blog article, I wrote about the challenge learners of the German language can face when declining adjectives.
-There are four cases in German, 3 genders and 1 plural, then there are three ways of declining an adjective: with an indefinite article, with a definite article and without an article (zero declension).
-That […]
+There are four cases in German, 3 genders and one plural.
+There are three ways of declining an adjective: with an indefinite article, with a definite article and without an article (zero declension).
+That comes […]

 Germans are loyal and trustworthy folks.
-However, there are some false friends in the German language that may confuse the English speaker or his mind.
-If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he actually means two trillion.
-A billion […]
+However, some false friends in the German language may confuse the English speaker or his mind.
+If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he means two trillion.
+A billion in German is a […]

 A frequency dictionary can be of great help when learning German.
-It does not, however, replace a good conventional bilingual or monolingual dictionary.
-Let’s have a look at a few German words and their frequency in the German language: the most frequent word being the definite articles der, die, das and their various forms.
-You […]
+It does not, however, replace a conventional bilingual or monolingual dictionary.
+Let’s look at a few German words and their frequency in the German language: the most frequent word being the definite articles der, die, and das and their various forms.
+You may already […]

 German Word Frequency

 You must have come across words that you never seem to be able to remember.
-Why is it that when learning German you remember some words better than other words?
-The answers is word frequency.
-Word frequency analysis is not new and dates back well over 100 years to 1898 when Friedrich Wilhelm Kaeding published […]
+Why is it that you remember some words better than others when learning German?
+The answer is word frequency.
+Word frequency analysis is not new and dates back over 100 years to 1898, when Friedrich Wilhelm Kaeding published a frequency […]

 Position of the finite verb

-During my German lessons, I see many of my students placing the finite verb in the 3rd position, as they would in their mother tongue.
+During my German lessons, I see many students placing the finite verb in the 3rd position, as they would in their mother tongue.
 In German, however, the basic rule about word order in simple sentences or main clauses is that the finite (conjugated) verb is always the ‘second idea’.
-The finite verb is […]
+The finite verb is the one […]

 The Present Tense in German

-If you have just started taking German lessons or have studied the German language for some time, then rest assured, understanding German tenses is much more straight forward than many think.
-In a previous blog I already touched on the subject.
-Today I would like to focus on how I go about teaching German tenses […]
+If you have just started taking German lessons or studied the German language for some time, then rest assured that understanding German tenses is much more straightforward than many think.
+In a previous blog, I already touched on the subject.
+Today I would like to focus on how I go about teaching German tenses during […]

 Accusative and Dative in German

-Whilst providing German tuition, students often ask me what the Accusative and the Dative is.
-Accusative and Dative are cases and they tell the function of nouns in a sentence.
+Whilst providing German tuition, students often ask me what the Accusative and the Dative are.
+Accusative and Dative are cases that tell the function of nouns in a sentence.
 Many languages use cases, including English.
-In German, the direct object requires the Accusative case and the indirect object requires the Dative.
-Consider the following […]
+In German, the direct object requires the Accusative case, and the indirect object requires the Dative.
+The direct object in […]

 The Gender of Nouns in German